 Skip to main content

-This influence could be harmful or beneficial to the person.
+This influence could be harmful or beneficial to that person.
+Harmful social power is based in blocking a person from meeting a need (Pratto, 2016).

 Survival (biological) needs include food, water, sleep, and shelter.

-Thrival (psychological) needs include autonomy of actions, social bonds, and competent skills.
+Thrival (psychological) needs include autonomy of behavior, social bonds, and competent skills (Deci & Ryan, 2000).

-If a person has their freedom of autonomy blocked to a severe enough extent, then they are socially paralyzed from moving about the world.
-Tautologically other people can blame that person for being lazy, rather than the actual cause: laws and norms that restrict certain groups from engaging in many behaviors.
+If a person has their freedom of autonomy blocked to a severe enough extent, they are then socially paralyzed from moving about the world.
+Tautologically other people can blame the group for their negative outcome, rather than the actual cause: laws and norms restrict certain groups from engaging in many behaviors.
+It is easier for a racist to judge a lack of movement as coming from laziness rather than restricted social movement.

 If a person attends a poorly funded school then they are less likely to fully develop their cognitive skills.
-Tautologically other people can blame that person for being stupid, rather than focusing on the actual cause: a society that refuses to adequately fund education.
+Tautologically other people can blame the group for their negative outcome, rather than focusing on the actual cause: a society that refuses to adequately fund education means that different groups have different levels of educational achievement.
+It is easier for a racist to judge a lack of education as coming from low intelligence rather than restricted educational opportunities.

 Foels, R., & Pratto, F. (2015).
 The hidden dynamics of discrimination: How ideologies organize power and influence intergroup relations.
 In M. Mikulincer, P. R. Shaver, J. F. Dovidio, & J. A. Simpson (Eds.), APA Handbook of Personality and Social Psychology: Volume 2.
 Group Processes (pp. 341-369).
 Washington, DC: American Psychological Association.